 We believe – that the best solutions are rooted in meaningful relationships.
 Therefore, every AERO program and project achieves its goals through a mechanism of community building.
 We convene communities to facilitate changemaking.
 Our gatherings provide space for Montanans to identify common values and challenges, and empower them to take action in their communities with the purpose of nurturing and promoting robust and resilient community-based food systems development across the state.

 We believe – the power of demonstration influences and inspires people to take action.
 Therefore, every AERO program and project showcases examples of successful improvements to Montana’s community-based food systems and shares them widely so others may learn and be inspired to make their own changes.
 One of the largest challenges to building resilient community food systems is getting buy-in from all participants: producers, consumers, processors, distributors, and recyclers.
 AERO expands community buy-in by documenting and sharing the processes by which change occurs.
 Through compelling storytelling and direct access to examples, we connect participants with resources, tools, and knowledge.

 While there are a number of academic and layman models outlining components of a food system, the figure below captures the way AERO summarizes the complex elements of a community food system.
 Inherently values-based, community food systems are defined contextually by the communities we work with, to determine the appropriate scales for their projects.
-However, regardless of differences, communities are participating in a collaborative network that integrates sustainable food production, processing, distribution, consumption, and waste management in order to enhance the environmental, economic, and social health of a community.
+However, regardless of differences, communities are participating in a collaborative network that integrates sustainable food production, processing, distribution, consumption, and resource recovery in order to enhance the environmental, economic, and social health of a community.
 This emphasis on environmental, economic, and social health runs counter to the dominant model of industrial food production and seeks to mitigate negative impacts inherent to that model.